-Working with a Software EngineerThe term software engineer may be a bit confusing for some people that haven't had any experience in dealing with the field of computer science and software development.
-Indeed, many people are not versed in really understanding how computers work, and simply go with using such pieces of advanced technology and taking this advantage for granted.
+Working with a Software EngineerThe term software engineer may be a bit confusing for some people that don't have experience in dealing with the field of computer science and software development.
+Indeed, many people are not versed in really understanding how computers work, and simply go with using such pieces of advanced technology and taking this for granted.

-Obviously, we can't really expect everyone to become an expert in these advanced and very complex fields of computer science and software development.
+Obviously, we can't really expect everyone to become an expert in these advanced, highly complex fields of computer science and software development.
 However, more often than not, some of us will have to deal with developing tools, websites or software for the company we work at (or own), and that's the reason why it's highly useful to know what a software engineer is/does, and how he/she can help us.

 In a short description, computer software engineers are individuals that work on developing, designing, testing, and evaluating software and systems which further allow us to use computers properly.
 We might think that this description is a little too general but it really is meant to be like that; the reason is, a computer software engineer has to take a lot of things into account in order to develop the software properly, especially today with the high number of languages and layered complexity of software development.

 In fact, a software engineer is usually very versed in performing mathematical tasks and analysis as well, including various algorithms, in order to find the best solutions for the development of software that needs to deal with our specific problems, and perform specific tasks efficiently.